asymppdc/asympPDC/README.md

 >> tilefigs1 or tilefigs2
 ```

 These commands tile the screen with figure windows.
-The `tilefigs1` and `tilefigs2` functions do not seem to work in the Octave environment.
+The `tilefigs1` and `tilefigs2` functions do not seem to work in the Octave environment (on Octave v7.2.0 tilefigs2 and tilefigs2 recovered function to tile the figure windows, but these windows stay behind Octave IDE).

 ## Schematic view of connectivity measures evolution